 Perched right on top of the hill, overlooking Bologna, climbing the steps to the Sanctuary of the Madonna is easily one of the best things to do in Bologna.
 Yes, it can be quite a long walk (especially on a warm day) but it’s totally worth it.

 Once here, take in the gorgeous views across the city and region and pop up the tiny little steps to the top of the tower.
-It costs a few Euro but worth it if whilst you’re there.
+It costs a few euros but is worth it if whilst you’re there.

 Also, you can take the via Saragozza Porticoes that’s the longest in the entire world!
 After walking the whole route, you’ll end up right at the Sanctuary of the Madonna.
 You can’t go wrong.